rackerlabs/support-how-to/content/cloud-servers/about-cloud-server-images.md

      * License key

-    Instead of using Cloud Server Images, consult your appliance's vendor documentation for the recommended backup and restore procedures:
+    Instead of using Cloud Server Images, consult your appliance's vendor documentation for the recommended backup and restore procedures.

 #### Fortinet Fortigate-VM
 - [Back up the Fortinet Fortigate-VM (Rackspace Guide)](/how-to/back-up-the-fortinet-fortigate-vm/)